About

 “A remarkable concept album by a unique and imaginative solo performer.
 Vicci is an artist of ideas with all the gifts to fulfil them” Peter Quantrill, The Strad

-“Exceptional (…) This music carries a distinctive eclecticism, yet it seamlessly binds only those elements that fit together perfectly.
-Perhaps such connections come most naturally to someone who feels equally at home in Switzerland, the British Isles, and Spain; who speaks seven languages; and who, defying gender stereotypes, rides a motorcycle” Anxious Music Magazine
+“Exceptional (…) This music carries a distinctive eclecticism, yet it seamlessly binds only those elements that fit together perfectly.”
+Anxious Music Magazine